cerotyki/dpdk-nicmem-diff/dpdk-stable-20.11.8/doc/guides/nics/mlx5.rst

    kernel network device will be added and cleaned up by the PMD when closing the device.
 In case of ungraceful program termination, some entries may remain present and should be removed manually by other means.

-- Buffer split offload is supported with regular Rx burst routine only, no MPRQ feature or vectorized code can be engaged.

 - When Multi-Packet Rx queue is configured (``mprq_en``), a Rx packet can be externally attached to a user-provided mbuf with having EXT_ATTACHED_MBUF in